 Why Title Insurance?

-A title insurance policy guarantees that the title to the property is free of “hidden” liens, hazards or human errors. when title insurance is purchased an experienced title examiner performs a comprehensive search of the public land records to determine if any liens or other encumbrances are attached, Although this search is intended to report all material title objections, there is always a chance that the substantial issues may go undetected.
+A title insurance policy guarantees that the title to the property is free of “hidden” liens, hazards, or human errors.
+When title insurance is purchased an experienced title examiner performs a comprehensive search of the public land records to determine if any liens or other encumbrances are attached.
+Although this search is intended to report all material title objections, there is always a chance that substantial issues may go undetected.
 For example, an unknown heir of a previous owner who has a valid claim against the property, unrelinquished marital rights of previous owners, or invalid signatures.
-An Owner’s policy protects your interest in the real property against such unforeseen threats to your ownership.
+An owner’s title insurance policy protects your interest in the real property against such unforeseen threats to your ownership.

 For a one-time premium, paid during the closing process, an owner’s title insurance policy protects against future losses arising out of events that may have happened in the past.
 This serves as a written guarantee that your underwriter will undertake, at its own expense, the defense of your title in all legal actions or proceedings alleging title to be other than as insured.